surfy-one/surfy.js/README.md

-# Surfy° Ecosystem for JavaScript
+# One Simple API for JavaScript

 This repository contains all libraries for working with Surfy° Ecosystem in a JavaScript environment.